How much is surgery going to cost? Do you offer any payment plans?

 If my pet needs surgery, do I need to come in for an appointment first or can I just book the surgery?

 When your veterinarian refers you to Boston Veterinary Specialists, you will need to bring your pet in for a referral consultation.
 You can make your consultation appointment by calling us at (781) 326-2140.
-Once you schedule your consultation with our surgeons, you will receive a packet in the mail providing you with pertinent information regarding your appointment.

 What days are surgeries performed?